-Similarly, when purchasing an item on an e-commerce website, you must maintain the same IP address.
+Similarly, you must maintain the same IP address when purchasing an item on an e-commerce website.

 If the site detects any changes, it bans your IP addresses and can even block your account.

-You’re likely to witness these same results if you happen to change your IP address when managing a business operation on a classified site.
+You’ll likely witness these same results if you change your IP address when managing a business operation on a classified site.

-In fact, some classified websites are big on blocking users for even the smallest of misdemeanors.
+Some classified websites are big on blocking users for even the most minor misdemeanors.

 - When you intend to achieve online legitimacy and high anonymity but at high speeds.

-In essence, static proxies are a blend of two worlds: data center proxy and residential proxy.
+In essence, static proxies blend two worlds: data center proxy and residential proxy.

 In this regard, website servers can’t and will never flag you on suspicion of being a bot, as would have been the case had the static proxy wholly relied on the data center proxy.

-Rotating proxies are preferred in situations where a potential for a single IP address getting banned or blocked exits.
+Rotating proxies are preferred in situations where a potential for a single IP address getting banned or blocked exists.

-When such a possibility arises, it’s important to access multiple IP addresses that provide the much-needed cushion.
+When such a possibility arises, accessing multiple IP addresses that provide the much-needed cushion is essential.

 The applications of rotating proxies include: